notHrishidev/8bCPU-Proteus/README.md

 8. Instruction memory can be loaded through a pattern generator, which loads the instructions serially.

 # Limitations
-1. Too small wordlength for larger operations (limited to 8 bit wordlength to prevent complexity)
+1. Too small word length for larger operations (limited to 8 bit word length to prevent complexity)
 2. Random race conditions and logical congestions due to bugs in the Proteus software.
-3. Easy to identify bugs thanks to realtime simulation in Proteus but difficult to solve them if it involves changing connections and components.
+3. Easy to identify bugs thanks to real time simulation in Proteus but difficult to solve them if it involves changing connections and components.

 # How to use
-Here to generae te the machine code, I'm using MS Excel.
-Leveraging the feature of easily creating and manipulating Look Up Tables, MS Excel is the most straignt forward way to convert the custom assembly code to machine code.
+Here to generate the machine code, I'm using MS Excel.
+Leveraging the feature of easily creating and manipulating Look Up Tables, MS Excel is the most straightforward way to convert the custom assembly code to machine code.
 The code.txt file should have the instructions with each line having all four components, or filling in the arguments with "X".
 This file is linked to the Excel Workbook.
 Whenever the code.txt is edited, it must be saved and the data in the Excel Workbook must be refreshed.
 Only then the latest set of instructions will be reflected in the converted machine code.
 # Steps to generate machine code:
-1. Write the program in the code.txt file in the custom assembly language, about which you can refer o the excel Workbook.
+1. Write the program in the code.txt file in the custom assembly language, about which you can refer to the excel Workbook.
-2. Sava this file and then in the Excel Workbook, go to the "Compiler" Sheet.
+2. Save this file and then in the Excel Workbook, go to the "Compiler" Sheet.
 3. Go to the Data tab and select "Refresh all".
 Now the new instructions would be loaded.
 4. Now the cell at the bottom right part will be the instructions converted to machine code, which is to be loaded to the Instruction memory.